stablekernel/aqueduct/doc/guides/db/inside_the_db.md

 ModelContext.defaultContext = new ModelContext(dataModel, persistentStore);
 ```

-Contexts are typically instantiated in a `ApplicationPipeline`'s constructor or some other point in an application's startup process.
+Contexts are typically instantiated in a `RequestSink`'s constructor or some other point in an application's startup process.
 Contexts are rarely accessed directly after they are created.
 A `Query`, when executed, will work with private methods on a context to carry out its job.
 A context must be instantiated with a `DataModel` and `PersistentStore`, and the context effectively coordinates these two objects to carry out its tasks.

 ### DataModels Describe an Application's Entities